Responsibilities and Composition of the Board of Directors

 Name David Lo

-Background& Experience Master of Financial Management, S.C.
+Background & Experience Master of Business Administration, S.C.
 Johnson College of Business, Cornell University, USA

 President of YFY Inc.